optidatascience/ipython-notebook-auth/README.md

     www-data ALL=(ALL:ALL)  NOPASSWD: /usr/local/bin/ipynb-launch
   ```

-3. Modify ipython.php and ipynb-launch and change the url to your own
+3. Modify ipython.php and ipynb-launch in the #TODO section and change the settings according to your server config.

 4. Make change to the apache2 virtual server setting

   The following code will allow any Unix user to login into ipython Notebook.
+It should work with shadow, ldap or krb5.

   ```
     <IfModule mod_authnz_external.c>